We are excited to announce our featured episode on OWI's State of Identity podcast.

 Yeah, that's pretty much correct.
 In terms of what we do, there's some minor nuances to exactly what we can and can't do.
 So I can definitely go into that.

 As you can imagine, when you're on the internet connecting to a website, the website can't know with 100% accuracy who you are - who the person behind the computer actually is.
 So that's where we come in to try and bridge that gap a little bit.
 We cannot tell who the human is necessarily.
-But with the techniques that we've developed, we've been able to reach a 99.5% level of accuracy in detecting a browser that comes back to a website.
+But with the techniques that we've developed, we've been able to reach an industry-leading level of accuracy in detecting a browser that comes back to a website.
 So technically, the identifier that we generate is unique to a browser, but not necessarily to a device.
 And because we decided to make that architectural decision early on, that's why we've been able to get to such a high level of accuracy.

 So a little bit more about how that works.
 What we do is we run JavaScript on our clients’ websites that tries to pull as many parameters from a device as possible.
 And we go very deep into browser APIs.
 So there’s specific APIs for Chrome, there's a set of APIs that we can use on Safari, the set of APIs that we can use for Firefox, etc. And for each browser, we go as deep as we can to pull as many parameters as we can.
 So we can pull things like the screen resolution, CPU details, GPU details, what fonts you have installed on your computer, more advanced technical things like fingerprinting, the SSL connection, TLS analysis, and so on.
 We're able to collect all these pieces of data inside the browser, send them to our back end, process it and generate an identifier that we call a visitorID for businesses to use.
 So that visitorID is the one that we provide with a 95.9 9.5% accuracy.
 And that is the core business value that we provide.